Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Introduction

 \subsection{Acknowledgements}

 H.A.\ and F.M.\ were supported by the National Science Foundation under Awards No.~DMS-1802914 and DMS-2001042, respectively.
-We thank Matt Kahle and Jenny Wilson for many helpful conversations about this material.
+We thank Matt Kahle, Jenny Wilson, and Nick Wawrykow for many helpful conversations about this material, as well as the referee for comments that pushed us to make many sections easier to follow.
 F.M.\ also thanks Shmuel Weinberger for the suggestion to look at cup products.